The Village of Holiday Hills was incorporated in 1976.

 The Village contracts all snow removal/ice control services which are monitored by our Director of Village Maintenance.

-All contents have been transferred from the old website.
+Contents have been transferred from the old website.

 Upon approval, all new contents will be live.